Wally Nellor

 Fourteen Cavaliers were named All-KJCCC East Division, including conference Pitcher of the Year Luc Fladda and Co-Freshman of the Year Dagen Brewer.
 Fladda was also named National Junior College Athletic Association and American Baseball Coaches Association/Rawlings second-team All-American.

-Johnson County finished second in the country with a .364 team batting average, fourth with a .466 on-base percentage, and sixth with 597 runs scored.
+Johnson County led the conference and finished 10th in the country with a .364 team batting average, was first in the KJCCC and 5th in NJCAA in hits with 734, and led the conference and tied for 10th with 597 runs scored.
 As a team, the Cavaliers drew nearly as many walks (336) as they had strikeouts (346).
-On the mound, JCCC's 3.80 ERA ranked eighth nationally, piling up 601 strikeouts to finish fourth in the country.
-The Cavaliers team fielding percentage of .976 was the second-best mark in NJCAA Division 1.
+On the mound, JCCC's 3.80 ERA led the conference and 15th nationally, piling up 601 strikeouts to finish fourth in the NJCAA.
+The Cavaliers team fielding percentage of .976 was the second-best mark in NJCAA Division I.

 In 2022, JCCC opened the season ranked No. 17 in the NJCAA, No. 11 in JUCO Baseball Blog and received votes in both the Collegiate Baseball Newspaper and Prep Baseball Report preseason polls.
 The Cavaliers finished the season 46-17 overall, and 23-9 in conference play, good for third place.
 He would also help coach nine all-conference selections, with four also earning All-Region VI honors.
-Johnson County was one of the top hitting teams in the NJCAA.
-They ranked 7th with a team batting average of .356.
-They also ranked in the top-10 nationally in hits (684-6th), doubles (146-7th), RBI (526-9th), runs (579-9th), total bases (1118-8th) and extra base hits (250-7th).
+Johnson County was the top hitting team in the conference and ranked among the best in the country.
+They were first in the KJCCC in average (.356), hits (684), doubles (146), RBI (526), runs (579), total bases (1118) and stolen bases (154).
+Nationally JCCC ranked sixth in hits, eight in doubles, ninth in total bases, 10th in extra base hits and RBI, 11th in runs and 14th in batting average.
+On the mound, JCCC pitchers led the conference in ERA (4.41) and fewest earned runs (229) and were third in strikeouts (558).
+Off the diamond nine student-athletes earned NJCAA All-Academic honors.

-The 2021 JCCC pitching staff led the conference and ranked 10th in the NJCAA with 561 strikeouts and the staff led the conference in fewest earned runs allowed with 199 and in ERA at 4.26.
+The 2021 JCCC pitching staff led the conference and ranked 10th in the NJCAA with 561 strikeouts and the staff led the conference in fewest earned runs allowed with 189 and in ERA at 4.26.

 In his first season on staff, the Cavaliers were 20-3 and ranked in the top-10 nationally when the season was canceled due to the COVID-19 pandemic.
 The JCCC pitching staff led the conference and ranked 11th nationally with 260 strikeouts and their 14.53 strikeouts per nine inning ration was third-best in the NJCAA.
 Two members of the pitching staff were recognized nationally.
 Right-hander Drew Garrett made the Prep Baseball Report Top 100 Junior College prospects list for Major League Baseball, and left-hander Jay Long was named honorable mention All-America by JUCO Baseball Blog.